usmanahmedmalik/tailwindcss-admin/README.md

 - **`login.html` – Authentication (sign in)**: Presents a compact login form with username/password fields and built-in dark-mode toggle.
 - **`registration.html` – Authentication (sign up)**: Mirrors the login layout with fields for account creation, including email and password confirmation, plus dark-mode support.
 - **'home.html' - Home page template for religious organisation
+- **'about.html' - About page template for religious organization
+- **'events.html' - Events pave templage for religious organization
 ## Getting Started

 1. Clone this repo